-- Go to the Charms Bar. - 2.
+- 1. Go to the Charms Bar. - 2.
 Select Settings and then click Change PC Settings. - 3.
-The Devices item in PC Settings will appear.
+Select the Bluetooth item in PC and Devices.

-Figure 7 - 20

-Bluetooth Taskbar

-Icon & Change PC
+Figure 7 - 19 Bluetooth Taskbar Icon & Change PC Settings (Charms Bar -Settings)

-Settings (Charms

-Bar -Settings)

-- 4. Click Add a Device. - 5.
-Double-click the device you want to pair with the computer.
+- 4. Make sure that Bluetooth is turned on and a list of discovered devices will appear. - 5.
+Double-click the device you want to pair with the computer and click Pair.